Is-2m/ATM-Simulation/README.md

 - Use the GUI interface to navigate through available options.
 - Simulate different banking operations and observe the application's behavior.

-// ## Screenshots

-// Include screenshots or gifs demonstrating the software in action if applicable.

 Feel free to explore and modify the code to suit your needs.